-The survey subjects were families who had moved into their home between the years 2011-2014.
+The survey subjects were families who had moved into their homes between the years 2011-2014.
 The average family size was 4 people, and most families do not share their water with neighboring families, and most clean their filter weekly.
-Almost all families drink more water and as a result of the filter, have better health.
+Almost all families drink more water and, as a result of the filter, have better health.
 The bunk beds are useful for children and make the environment more comfortable.
-Overall, the families feel safer, have more space and are more comfortable with the homes and appliances.
+Overall, the families feel safer, have more space, and are more comfortable with the homes and appliances.
 In the following brochure, we have included visual graphs for easier comprehension of the data collected.

-The MilCasas project is growing each year, and while not everybody receives a stove, filter, and bunk bed, our data indicates that most do.
+The MilCasas project is growing each year, and while not everybody receives a stove, filter, and bunk bed, our data indicate that most do.
 The data reveals these amenities have a positive impact on the livelihood of the recipients.

 The Statistics Behind the Water Filter